rajat965ng/30-latest-technologies-in-2018/README.md

 Mongoose: abstracts away the MongoDB boilerplate for a simple Schema solution.
 } }
 10. Clean Code - Software Craftsmenship [Intake from the book by R.C.
 Martin]
-11. Security Assertion Markup Language (SAML) implementation on Okta (Single Sign On) platform
+11. Security Assertion Markup Language (SAML) + Spring Boot 5 implementation on Okta (Single Sign On) platform